chrislongo/HttpShell/README.md

 ![A picture of httpsh in action](http://i.imgur.com/XyKQ3.png)

-Issue HTTP commands (HEAD, GET, POST, PUT, DELETE, OPTIONS, TRACE) to a server with visual feedback.
-Makes debugging REST services and public APIs much more interactive than with cURL.
+Issue HTTP commands (HEAD, GET, POST, PUT, DELETE, OPTIONS, TRACE) to a server with interactive feedback.
+Makes debugging and testing REST services and public APIs much easier than with cURL.

 # Usage